-Interoperability is of multidimensional nature involving structural interoperability, behavioral interoperability and governance interoperability:
+Interoperability is of multidimensional nature involving structural interoperability, behavioural interoperability and governance interoperability:

 - 1. The structural interoperability is "the extent its structure has been developed reusing and/or sharing components in support of a peer-to-peer collaboration" - 2.
-The behavioral interoperability is "the extent its manifested behaviour exchanges data, information or knowledge with its environment in support of a peer-to-peer collaboration" - The governance interoperability is "the extent its agreed choreography rules support a peerto-peer collaboration"
+The behavioural interoperability is "the extent its manifested behaviour exchanges data, information or knowledge with its environment in support of a peer-to-peer collaboration" - 3.
+The governance interoperability is "the extent its agreed choreography rules support a peer-to-peer collaboration"